sciZer0/7/v/README.md

 The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.

-On the other hand, the main task of developers is to build/make the systems as fast and efficient as possible.
+On the other hand, the main task of developers is to build/make such systems as fast and efficient as possible.

 <b>About the Inflationary Economy</b>